-6 Employees employed under the Local #600 Amendment Agreement or the Local #871 Amendment Agreement shall not be considered "employees employed by Producer under this Agreement" for purposes of subparagraph (a) of this Article XIX.
+&lt;sup>6 Employees employed under the Local #600 Amendment Agreement or the Local #871 Amendment Agreement or the Local #871 Agreement covering Script Coordinators and Writers' Room Assistants shall not be considered "employees employed by Producer under this Agreement" for purposes of subparagraph (a) of this Article XIX.
 Employees employed under the Local #700 Amendment Agreement shall not be considered "employees employed by Producer under this Agreement" for any purpose under this Article XIX.